FAQ – Applicant Information and Procedure

 How can you ensure confidentiality?

-Are you a Licensed Immigration adviser?
+Have you got a Licensed Immigration adviser?

 Yes, we have a licensed Immigration Adviser in the team, who evaluates your file before we accept you for placement and a work visa application.